prasad-guntakinda/linux/LFCS-Certification/02_Operations_Deployment/README.md

 ![ssh_service_status](./images/ssh_service_status.png)

-- Sothis systemdservice is responsible for the lifecycle of the SSH daemon.
+- So this systemd service is responsible for the lifecycle of the SSH daemon.
 To start up the SSH server application, restart it when needed, andso on.
 - To see the status of this service, we can run:

 ```bash